PhoenixTales/phoenix-docs/story/world/northeast.md

 ![Hole above the AM in the game, covered by Stones](/_img/world/hole-above-am.jpg)

 On October 28, 2023, I got the idea, that this passage could actually have been - or has been supposed to become - the realisation of the cliff, where the player would have fallen into a lake separated from the one at the exchange place and swim out of the lake to exit this place through a passage in the mountain wall.
-(Although it took me almost another year to arrive at a full picture for a potential design, as described in the [Phoenix solutions](#phoenix-solutions)).
+(Although it took me almost another year to arrive at a full picture for a potential design, as described in the Phoenix section).

 While this is not exactly how Mike may have had envisioned it at first, it is exactly how Ralf has drawn it - and we know that Ralf was fully aware of the hardware limitations and that he made his concepts with this in mind.
 He always tried to offer solutions on his concepts how to realise specific ideas inspite of the technical limitations, often rather underestimating what the hardware would be capable to do and staying on the safer site.
 This is the very reason that all of his locations and his whole colony design is so much surrounded by huge mountains running almost vertically up, isolating many of the locations.
 It was for reasons of rendering.
 The actual level designers have taken these concepts as inspiration but took the freedom to model the mountains more organically, as it was sufficient to block the view port.